fynv/ScoreDraft/docs/intro_eng.md

 player.main_loop()
 ```

-**main_loop()** has to be called inorder to make the UI interactive.
+**main_loop()** has to be called in order to make the UI interactive.
 However, that will make it a synchronized call.
-It a asynchronized behavior is required, you should instead use **ScoreDraft.AsyncUIPCMPlayer**:
+If an asynchronized behavior is required, you should instead use **ScoreDraft.AsyncUIPCMPlayer**:

 ```python
 player = ScoreDraft.AsyncUIPCMPlayer()